dynamsoft-docs/label-recognition-docs/programming/android/user-guide.md

 ## Installation

-Download the Dynamsoft Label Recognition SDK from the [Dynamsoft website](https://www.dynamsoft.com/label-recognition/downloads) and unzip the package.
+Download the Dynamsoft Label Recognizer SDK from the [Dynamsoft website](https://www.dynamsoft.com/label-recognition/downloads) and unzip the package.
 The package includes a free trial license valid for 30 days.

 ## Getting Started: Hello World

 1. Create a new Android project in Android Studio.

-2. Import the `DynamsoftLabelRecognitionAndroid.aar` package into the new project.
+2. Import the `DynamsoftLabelRecognizerAndroid.aar` package into the new project.
 To manually import the `.aar`:

     i.
-Locate `DynamsoftLabelRecognitionAndroid.aar` in the downloaded android zip. ii.
+Locate `DynamsoftLabelRecognizerAndroid.aar` in the downloaded android zip. ii.
 Put the .aar file under the `libs` directory in the project. iii.
 In the project, open build.gradle(Module: app) and add the following code: